 All study assessments are done by trained and certified staff.
-Safety precautions are taken during the 400 m walk test by applying standardized stopping criteria.
+Safety precautions are taken during the 400 m walk test by applying standardized pretest screening and stopping criteria.
 If the participant reports chest pain, tightness or pressure, significant shortness of breath or difficulty breathing, or feeling faint, lightheaded or dizzy the test is stopped.
-During the 400 m walk tests a defibrillator is available.
-Onsite staff are trained to provide basic life support and to provide immediate care when faced with medical emergencies.
+During the 400 m walk tests, a fully stocked crash cart is available with all necessary emergency equipment (drugs, defibrillator, and airway management).
+Practices are conducted with staff every other month to handle medical emergencies.
+On-site staff trained in advanced cardiac life support, are available to deal with medical emergencies.
 Also, institutional and community EMS services are activated if needed.
-(See further Study Protocol Section 8.3 Safety Considerations for Study Assessments for further detail.)

 We are aware of the potential for overburdening participants with an outcomes assessment that is unduly long.
 We take several precautions to minimize participant burden and fatigue.
+Prior to the start of the pilot study, we pilot-test our assessment instrument to determine the time to completion and respondent burden.
 All assessment instruments are prioritized and those with the lowest priority are omitted, as indicated, from the final outcomes assessment.